kamaboko1/javascript-delegation/README.md

 # javascript-delegation
-The purpose of this project is to demonstrate the use of event delegation using Javascript.
+The purpose of this project is to demonstrate event delegation using Javascript.
 Admittedly this is a simple exercise and there are a number of ways to do it.
 Furthermore, this also demonstrates how to create new elements and attach them to the DOM.
 I also used a simple CSS transition for affect.